juanse77/plain-text-total-editor/README.md

 ## Donate:
 If you want to contribute to our initiative, please [support us with a coffee](https://buymeacoffee.com/total.plain.text.editor) ;D

+## Privacy Policy:

+You can check the privacy policy in [Total-Plain-Text-Editor Pivacy Policy](https://juanse77.github.io/total-plain-text-editor/)

 &copy; 2024 Total Plain Text Editor